-Fernandes did not ask to go off in 7-0 thrashing
+Fernandes 'did not ask to go off' in 7-0 thrashing

-Bruno Fernandes: Man Utd captain did not ask to be substituted in Liverpool defeat
+Bruno Fernandes: Man Utd captain 'did not ask to be substituted' in Liverpool defeat

 Last updated on .From the section Man Utd

-Manchester United captain Bruno Fernandes was not asking to be substituted towards the end of Sunday's 7-0 humiliation at Liverpool.
+Manchester United captain Bruno Fernandes did not ask to be substituted towards the end of Sunday's 7-0 defeat by Liverpool, BBC Sport has been told.

 The Portuguese has been criticised for his behaviour and attitude in the game.